 Friday Enrichment Classes

 Every Friday students may sign up to participate in a special theme based class.
 These classes will provide additional learning opportunities through sensory, art, fine motor and gross motor activities that center around a special topic such as Lego Building, Gardening, Cooking, etc. Classes change weekly and students must be signed up the Wednesday before the class.
 Each class is limited to 12 students.

-Once a month our director visits each class to do a lesson focusing on life skills such as problem solving, friendship skills, stranger danger, “germ busting” and more.
+This special focuses on life skills such as problem solving, friendship skills, stranger danger, “germ busting” and more.
 Children are given opportunities to role play and write about the skills that are discussed.